SamirNabadov/One-Click-Automation-CI-CD/README.md

     - push-to-helm (Push to helm)
     - argocd-sync (Sync Argo)
 * Included Python script for generation dynamic pipeline for multi-module projects (https://github.com/SamirNabadov/Dynamic-Pipeline-Generation).
-* Used jib and kaniko to build and push images to gitlab registry.
+* Used Jib and Kaniko to build and push images to gitlab registry.

 Helm Charts
 ------------